Last update 26/8/2023

 You are going to need a DAW (Digital audio workstation).
 Choosing the right DAW is critical.
 The DAW is the software that needs to be loaded into your desktop computer or laptop.

 The DAW is used for recording all your audio.
-Once the audio is recorded, you can perform your magic by editing and enhancing the sound.
+You can perform your magic once the audio is recorded by editing and enhancing the sound.
 Your DAW will allow you to edit MIDI, sound mixing, and mastering, among other functions.
-The DAW is very powerful software, and most have a significant learning curve.
+The DAW is very powerful software; most have a significant learning curve.

-Choose a DAW that you like; you want it to be easy to use and is lightweight for your computer.
+Choose a DAW you like; you want it to be easy to use and lightweight for your computer.
 I use the very popular DAW called Reaper.
-You can trial It for free, it’s customizable, and makes recording live instruments easy.
+You can trial It for free; it’s customizable and makes recording live instruments easy.

 The interface is intuitive and resembles an analog mixing board.
 Because it’s free, you can try it for as long as you like; if you decide it’s not for you, try something else.

 Other software like Logic Pro or Ableton Live is more oriented towards loop-based music and modern music production.
-It doesn’t matter what DAW you use as long as you feel comfortable with it.
+It doesn’t matter what DAW you use if you feel comfortable with it.

 My approach to deciding what VSTs I need is the same as determining what pedals to use for my pedalboard.
 The logic is similar, and sometimes, the interface of guitar VSTs emulates a live guitar rig.

 The effects are displayed on your computer’s screen, and they look like the real deal, just like the actual analog pedals.
-The knobs and switches can be turned and switched, allowing you to get the sound your after.
+The knobs and switches can be turned and switched, allowing you to get the sound you are after.

 Digital amp sims

-Amp simulators have come a long way and sound pretty, very close to accurate.
-I’m a supporter of analog gear; however, most of my session work at home is done using plugins.
+Amp simulators have come a long way and sound very close to accurate.
+I support analog gear; however, most of my session work at home uses plugins.

-Every modern plugin has its strength and weakness, and from experience, I can assure you that even the cheap ones often offer authentic sounds.
+Every modern plugin has its strengths and weaknesses, and from experience, I can assure you that even the cheap ones often offer authentic sounds.

 Best practices of recording a guitar at home.

 After you have all set up, the real work starts.
-I can remember when I started; I spent at least two weeks playing around with my DAW to memorize where the commands were located.
+I remember when I started, I spent at least two weeks playing around with my DAW to memorize the commands’ locations.
 I say, yes, a learning curve, but well worth learning.
 Know that the rewards are worthwhile.

 What’s great is that you don’t need to know how to use the DAW inside out.
 Recording guitars and basic mixing only need a few commands and a set of good ears.